davestemerdink/fuel-plugin-scaleio/README.md

 2. Assign Cinder role for all controllers with allocating minimal diskspace for this role.
    Some space is needed because of FUEL6.1/7.0 framework limitation (this space will not used).
    Rest of the space keep for images.
-3. Use Compute nodes with similar HW configuration.
+3. Use nodes with similar HW configuration within one group of roles.
 4. Deploy SDS coponents only on compute nodes.
     Deploymen SDS-es on controllers is supported but it is more suitable for testing than for production environment.
 5. On compute nodes keep minimal space for virtual storage.